zero-to-mastery/JS_Fun_Practice/README.md

-Write a function `genFrom` that produces a generator that will produces a series of values
+Write a function `genFrom` that produces a generator that will produces a series of values.
+Follows the [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol) for the returned format.

 | Param | Type                |
 | ----- | ------------------- |